code-differently/code-differently-25-q1/lesson_00/meikostephens/README.md

 ## How to work with Meiko Stephens

 ## My work hours:
- My work hours are from 7am - 11pm.
-I'm able to be adpatable by being either an early riser or night owl.
+* My work hours are from 7am - 11pm.
+ * I'm able to be adpatable by being either an early riser or night owl.

  ## What's the best way to communicate with me?
- I prefer Google Chat over email.
-If I don’t respond then you can send a follow up email.
+ * I prefer Google Chat over email.
+ * If I don’t respond then you can send a follow up email.
-If you want to talk about projects ideas or assignments then in person is my default.
-For most things, I prefer a quick in-person chat — less opportunity for misunderstanding, builds relationships, and it's often faster
+* If you want to talk about projects ideas or assignments then in person is my default.
+* For most things, I prefer a quick in-person chat — less opportunity for misunderstanding, builds relationships, and it's often faster.
-If I don’t respond, try: Follow up email, or ping me again on Google Chat.
+* If I don’t respond, try: Follow up email, or ping me again on Google Chat.
 Don't feel bad about bugging me (you're not).
 For breaking news/emergencies, reach me by text or phone call.

 ## I'd love to help you with_
 The small things that I feel confident about or feel I have the most expertise on.
 I also enjoy helping others with anything and it can be a big problem or small problem.